liviopersonne/fadeplay/docs/database.md

 - Image path
 - Id of corresponding tracks

+### Transitions

+- Id
+- Created at
+- Track 1 id
+- End fadeout (timestamp)
+- Fadeout duration
+- Track 2 id
+- Start fadein (timestamp)
+- Fadein duration
+- Delay (delay between the 2 tracks)
+- Type (boolean that tells if the transition was created manually or for a mix)

 ### Enums

 - Instruments
 - Moods
 - Languages
 - Safeties
+- Transition type (manual, automatic, mix)

 ## Filepath (try to keep this compatible with musicbee)